2019 Alaska mid-air collision: Accident

-The DHC-3 pitched about 40 degrees nose down, but the pilot was able to maintain partial control and perform a landing flare before touching down in George Inlet.
+The DHC-3 pitched about 27 degrees nose down, but the pilot was able to maintain partial control and perform a landing flare before touching down in George Inlet.
 On landing, the aircraft shuddered violently, the floats separated from the aircraft, and the cabin immediately flooded through the left rear door opening and broken windshield and began to sink.
 The pilot suffered head injuries in the collision and landing but was able to open the right rear door and help passengers exit.
 The pilot and surviving passengers were rescued by a nearby boater in a small skiff, who immediately called the United States Coast Guard and ferried the survivors to shore before a Coast Guard boat and helicopter arrived.
 The female passenger in the right front seat was severely injured and was seen motionless and slumped over in her seat as the aircraft sank.
+She was the only fatality on the DHC-3.